Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: The genus problem and good reduction for groups of type

 and one of the remaining fundamental open problems in the theory of Jordan algebras is to determine if $\phi$ is injective.
 The following theorem contains a partial result in this direction.
+We let $H^1(k , G_0)_{g_3=0}$ denote the subset of $H^1(k , G_0)$ consisting of cohomology classes/forms having trivial $g_3$-invariant.